 3. Cozumel, Mexico

-Cozumel sits on Mexico’s Caribbean coast and is known as a year-round diving destination.
-It’s easy to get to with some of the best Caribbean diving resorts for all budgets and has over 45 dive sites!
-The southern area of Cozumel is also protected as a marine park, successfully maintaining circuses of colorful marine life for beginners and advanced-level swim-throughs and drift dives.
+Cozumel sits on Mexico’s Caribbean coast and is one of the best year-round diving destinations.
+It’s easy to get to with some of the best Caribbean diving resorts for every budget and has more than 45 dive sites to offer!
+The southern area of Cozumel is also a protected marine park, successfully maintaining an abundance of colorful marine life for beginner and advanced-level swim-throughs and drift dives.

-As well as smaller life, dives in Cozumel may also involve encounters with nurse sharks, eagle rays, turtles, green moray eels, and the rare splendid toadfish.
-Alongside the magical underwater world, Cozumel also boasts great nightlife and on-shore activities for non-divers.
+As well as smaller marine life, diving in Cozumel may include encounters with nurse sharks, eagle rays, turtles, moray eels and the rare splendid toadfish.
+Alongside its magical underwater world, Cozumel also boasts great nightlife and on-shore activities for non-divers.

 A tiger shark cruises by at Tiger Beach in the Bahamas, one of the best islands in the Caribbean for scuba diving with sharks